 A coworker does something we don’t understand or agree with, what do we do?
 We write a story in our head.
 We create scenarios on what we think the intentions of this person were.
 We create a story with little real evidence, only perception, “intuition” or assumption.
 Typically these stories are negative.
 Typically these perceptions are assuming the worst.
 Typically these assumptions make us the victim of a conspiracy to cause us harm.
 Why is that?

 Often these stories we write are the result of our own insecurities and fears.
-They are about our lack of trust in our bosses, peers and co-workers.
+They are about our lack of trust in our bosses, peers, and co-workers.
 Lack of trust and our natural inclination to write these stories in our heads cause a significant amount of organizational dysfunction and lost productivity.
-Look at places you’ve worked.
-How much of the work day was lost to sharing these stories written about the actions of others?
+Look at the places you’ve worked.
+How much of the workday was lost in sharing these stories written about the actions of others?
 How much time was wasted worrying or being angry at another employee or boss because we made assumptions about the motives behind their actions?